Homestead models: different shapes of guitar bodies

-The Jumbo model is (currently) the biggest model Homestead Guitars has to offer.
-The lower bout is 51,5 cm wide.
-Because of the big size the Jumbo model creates the loudest sound of all models we have to offer.
-Although this model is the loudest, the tone balance is still perfect on each Homestead Jumbo side guitar due to the use of Adirondack Spruce as our standard top wood.
+The Jumbo model is the largest model Homestead Guitars has to offer.
+The bottom bolt is 51.5 cm wide.
+Due to its large size, the Jumbo model creates the loudest sound of all the models we have to offer.
+Although this model is the loudest, the tonal balance is still perfect, thanks in part to the use of Adirondack Spruce as our standard top.

-Talking about playing style, the Jumbo gives the most powerful attack for strumming style, the sound it created by strumming is wide and loud, but still balanced (once again due to the Adirondack Spruce).
-The Jumbo model is also good for flat-picking style (using plectrum) and fingerpicking, but the latter will have less intimate sound created using the loud-built Jumbo model.
-But also, this is very personal, and many professional players prefer the fingerpicking sound on a jumbo.
+Speaking of playing style, the Jumbo gives a particularly nice sound for strumming, the sound created by strumming is wide and loud, but still balanced.
+The Jumbo model is also good for flat-picking style (using pick) and fingerpicking, but the latter will have a slightly less intimate sound created with the loudly built Jumbo model.
+But this is also very personal and many professional players prefer the fingerpicking sound on a jumbo.

-Besides 6-string guitars, the Jumbo size body is also used for the Homestead Baritone guitar and the Homestead Acoustic Bass guitar.
+In addition to 6-string guitars, the Jumbo body is also used for the Homestead Baritone guitar and the Homestead acoustic bass guitar.

-Some of the great guitarists that selected Jumbo models for their own Homestead guitars are Danny Vera, Spike van Zoest, Leoni Jansen (Standard and Baritone guitar), and the late Henny Vrienten (Baritone Guitar and Acoustic Bass Guitar).
+Some of the great guitarists who have chosen Jumbo models for their own Homestead guitars are Danny Vera, Spike van Zoest, Leoni Jansen (standard and baritone guitar) and the late Henny Vrienten (baritone guitar and acoustic bass guitar).